Looker Studio vs. Tableau Desktop: What’s Better for You?

 - Pricing & Access (20 points maximum)

-For each category, we’ll look at similarities and differences between Google Data Studio vs Tableau Desktop and assign each platform a score out of 20 points.
+For each category, we’ll look at similarities and differences between Looker Studio vs Tableau Desktop and assign each platform a score out of 20 points.
 Next, we’ll tally up the scores and see which data visualization tool comes out ahead.
 Lastly, we’ll give our own recommendations for marketers choosing between the two platforms.

-Google Data Studio vs. Tableau Desktop: Connectors & Data Sources
+Looker Studio vs. Tableau Desktop: Connectors & Data Sources

 App integrations are especially important for business intelligence tools that process data from external sources.
 Digital marketing agencies that leverage a 3-5 product (or more) marketing software stack will benefit most from the business intelligence platform that integrates with their existing software tools.

-On top of that, there nearly 200 partner connectors spanning some of the most popular SEO and advertising platforms.
+On top of that, there are nearly 200 partner connectors spanning some of the most popular SEO and advertising platforms.

-Image: Google Data Studio Data Sources
+Image: Looker Studio Data Sources

 Tableau Desktop also offers connections to hundreds of data sources, but these integrations are mainly geared towards database software rather than marketing software.
 Digital marketers who rely on Tableau desktop for data visualizations may need to extract data from their marketing applications into a database before it can be imported into Tableau.